-The initial stock (in 2020) of on-road registered transport vehicles numbered 19.7 million, the largest proportion being passenger vehicles (Figure 17).
-The MVC[1] provides data on this initial stock for each Australian post code, which was aggregated to the 15 modelled NZAu zones.
-The initial stock is presented in Figure 17 on a state/territory basis but used in the modelling on a NZAu zone basis.
+The initial stock (in 2020) of on-road registered transport vehicles numbered 19.7 million, the largest proportion being passenger vehicles (Figure 16).
+The MVC^[1] provides data on this initial stock for each Australian post code, which was aggregated to the 15 modelled NZAu zones (section 5, Figure 13).
+The initial stock is presented in Figure 16 on a state/territory basis but used in the modelling on a NZAu zone basis.

-The SMVU[2] provides trends on historical on-road transport fuel consumption and fuel economy by state/territory, vehicle type, and fuel type, as shown in Figure 18.
+The SMVU^[2] provides trends on historical on-road transport fuel consumption and fuel economy by state/territory, vehicle type, and fuel type, as shown in Figure 17.
 Although the data are presented here for the whole of Australia, state/territory-based data are used in the modelling.
 We assume that each NZAu zone within an Australian state has a fuel consumption that is proportional to the number of vehicles and vehicle-weighted fuel economy.
 This provides a general representation although different driving distances by zone are not captured.
 This was not seen as a material issue for the modelling.

-Figure 17 | Initial stock of on-road transport vehicles, by vehicle type, fuel type, and state/territory of registration (see Note).[1]
+Figure 16 | Initial stock of on-road transport vehicles, by vehicle type, fuel type, and state/territory of registration (see Note).^[1]